Sengab-platform/API-docs/source/includes/_enrolls.md

 Authorization: X-Auth-Token YOUR_ACCESS_TOKEN
 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON structured like this

 ```http
 HTTP/1.1 200 OK